rtaph/RepResProj2/RepResProj2.md

 ![](RepResProj2_files/figure-html/chunkExpl6-1.png)

-The number of unique weather events jumps sharply in 1995 (387 records).
-Accordingly, I will work only with the subset of data from this date forward, as it is more likely more representative, and will not bias the data towards type of weather events that were tracked earlier on in history.
+The number of unique weather events jumps sharply in 1995 (up to 387 records).
+Accordingly, I will work only with the subset of data from this date forward, as it is more representative, and will not bias the data towards type of weather events that were tracked earlier on in history.

 ```r
   df = raw[raw$BGN_DATE >= "1995-01-01 00:00:00",]
 ```
-This subset nonetheless captures 75.6% of the raw data.
+This subset nonetheless captures 75.6% of the observations in the raw data.

 ### Results

+To answer the research questions, I will analyse which weather events cause the greatest number of fatalities, injuries, and economic damage.

-To facilitate the analysis, I have written a re-usable function that generate a summary of the absolute and relative impact of a particular parameter, by event type:
+To facilitate this, I have written a re-usable function that generate a summary of the absolute and relative impact of a particular parameter, by event type:

 ```r